 The principal business of Noble is mineral exploration and evaluation.
 The Company's name was changed from Hawk Precious Minerals Inc. to Hawk Uranium Inc. on March 28, 2007.
 On June 28, 2007, the Company's common shares began trading on the TSX Venture Exchange as a Tier 2 Mining Issuer under the symbol "HUI".
 The Company's shares ceased trading on the CNQ on July 11, 2007.
 The Company's name was changed from Hawk Uranium Inc. to Ring of Fire Resources Inc. on July 28, 2010 and the Company's common shares traded on the TSX Venture Exchange as a Tier 2 Mining Issuer under the symbol "ROF".
 The Company's name was changed from Ring of Fire Resources Inc. to Noble Mineral Exploration Inc. on March 2, 2012 and the Company's common shares began trading on the TSX Venture Exchange as a Tier 2 Mining Issuer under the symbol "NOB" on March 7, 2012.

-To date, the Company has not earned revenue from its mineral and evaluation assets.
+To date, the Company has not earned revenue from mining or other production from its mineral and evaluation assets, and all transactions by Noble involving those assets have been capital

 Corporate Updates

 Financing Initiatives